12 Named Distributions

 6. TTHHH

-• The last toss must be “heads.”
-If the sequence were something like HHTHT, the 3rd “heads” would occur on the 4th toss.
+• In order for the 3rd “heads” to occur on the 5th toss, the last toss must be H. (If the sequence were instead something like HHTHT, the 3rd “heads” would be on the 4th toss, not the 5th.)

-We can generalize this argument to any number of “heads” \(r\) and any probability \(P(X = x)\) to obtain a general formula for the PMF of a negative binomial random variable.
+We can generalize this argument to any number of “heads” \(r\) and any probability \(P(X = x)\).
+In this way, we obtain a general formula for the PMF of a negative binomial random variable.

 We can also derive formulas for the expected value and variance.